-There are substantial financial and environmental benefits to home solar panel systems in Connecticut.
-The upfront investment is significant, but there are number of federal and state programs that offer incentives, rebates and credits to qualifying homeowners in Connecticut.
+There are substantial financial and environmental benefits to home solar panel systems in Connecticut, and we can show you how to navigate and secure a number of federal and state programs that offer incentives, rebates, and credits to qualifying homeowners.
 There are also a number of financing options that can help make a home solar solution accessible for homeowners.
 At Sun-Wind Solutions, we want to make sure that you get all of the right information to help you make a qualified decision.
 We’ll help you understand the available incentives and financing options and when you’re ready to move forward with your project, we’ll do all the paperwork for you!

 There are a number of financial incentives available to homeowners for home solar systems from both state and federal institutions.

-- State Rebate – Current rebates can reduce the cost of your system by 9–10% of the total gross cost.
+- CT Green Bank Rebate – Current rebates can reduce the cost of your system by 10-15% of the total gross cost.

 - Federal Tax Credit – The gross system cost, less the rebate, is eligible for a 30% federal tax credit.

-- Property Tax Exemption – The taxable assessed value of your home will not increase as a result of a solar installation.
+- Property Tax Exemption – The actual value of your home inscreases, but the assessed value does not.